0no-co/gql.tada/website/get-started/workflows.md

 ### Running diagnostics

+The TypeScript plugin runs several checks on your code, providing diagnostics releant to your GraphQL schema right in your editor.
-All diagnostics that the `@0no-co/graphqlsp` runs, can also be run using the CLI's `check` command.
-This is also useful to run to get an idea of any issues across the entire codebase.
+But to run `gql.tada`'s diagnostics as a standalone process we can use the CLI's `check` command instead.
+The command runs all diagnostics and gives us an idea of GraphQL-related issues across a whole workspace.

 ```sh
 gql.tada check